 Maxi Aids are just one well-known provider of talking calculators.
 These likely need very little explanation and do exactly what they say on the tin!
 Instead of needing to type in numbers when performing calculations, they work by registering your speech and then speaking the results out loud.

 These are perfect for students suffering from dyscalculia.
 Best of all, the technology has been in place now for a long time.
 As such, the cost per unit has come down significantly.
 Or, you could simply integrate talking calculator apps within mobile or tablet devices.

 Sound field systems are a form of assistive technology in the classroom that would benefit all kinds of students.
 They work by redistributing any sound in a classroom to make it clear and concise.
 This includes any sound coming from students, teachers and other multimedia devices.

 As such, they would primarily benefit those students suffering from some kind of hearing loss.
 However, they would also go a long way in assisting children who suffer from learning and auditory difficulties.
 Such as developmental delays, articulation disorders, and language delays.
 Plus, don’t forget about those students busy trying to learn a second language.

 Of course, integrating all of the aforementioned technologies in every classroom in the world will not happen overnight.
-What is important so that we do all we can to help raise awareness and increase the number of schools willing to invest in and trial new tools.
+What is important so that we do all we can to help raise awareness and increase the number of schools willing to invest in and trial new tools such as assistive technology as an effective learning experience in the classroom.
 Within a few short years, we could do away with many of the incorrect preconceptions about what assistive technology means and who it is useful for.